SamTseng/CCR_Cluster/README.md

    view-source:http://localhost:5000/cluster?InpFile=data/ccr2.csv&NumTopic=2

 3. You may change the values of InpFile and NumTopic for your need.
-4. You may fetch this URL in your own program.
+4. You may fetch the above URL in your own (say, PHP) program to get the clustered result.
 5. You may change the code segment in ccr_cluster_1.1.py:
 ```python
     #out = Output_to_File(dic, UserID, time2, OutFile)